This Summer Explore the Best of Vail

 Find something local to bring home

-Drop your bikes off before exploring the Vail Farmers’ Market & Art Show (Sundays only throughout the summer), celebrating its 20th year in Vail on Meadow Drive.
+Drop your bikes off before exploring the Vail Farmers’ Market & Art Show (Sundays only through October 2), celebrating its 21st year in Vail on Meadow Drive.
 With live entertainment and amazing Colorado-grown produce and products, you’ll feel like you’re experiencing the heartbeat of Vail.
 The market offers more than 140 vendors and food purveyors, so you’re sure to find something to bring home to relive your vacation memories.Explore Vendors

 Sunset and saki

 Grab a happy hour drink at Slope Room before wandering over to Matsuhisa for your final night in Vail.
 Enjoy dramatic views of Vail Mountain and the Japanese fusion fare that Matsuhisa is known for.
 Sample the chef-selected Omakase menu or simply enjoy some sushi.
 Don’t miss your chance to pair your pick with Matsuhisa’s own blend of saki!